 - submit your round 1 entry via Handshake.
 Please make sure you answer all of the questions

 - provide your name and student number.

 All entrants will be required to:

-- attend the fast-track bootcamp events from 9-10 March 2022, to learn how to create your Business Model Canvas
+- attend the workshops and bootcamp events, to learn how to create your Business Model Canvas

 - write a full-page Business Model Canvas

 - submit your canvas by email to the Enterprise Team.

 You will receive a business canvas template from the enterprise team.
 All applicants must adhere to the requested word count!
 You must attend the Enterprise Bootcamp to learn how to complete your Business Model Canvas.